 Accepting cash requires more labor.
 You or one of your managers will need to physically deposit cash payments.
 Additionally, you must have an adequate amount of change at the ready for a potential increase in cash-paying customers.
 Counting cash payments and the change needed may take more time than processing a card payment, which can increase checkout times and aggravate your customers.

 Generally, customers spend more when they’re paying with credit cards than they do with cash.
-Therefore, offering a cash discount may cause your overall sales to decline.

 Security risks could increase.
 If you have a large amount of cash on hand, you may be more vulnerable to theft or loss.

 Cash discounting and surcharging can be effective ways to reduce your overall business expenses and payment processing fees—and now you understand how they work, the differences between them, as well as their accompanying benefits and risks.
 If you’re interested in learning more about these programs and how our POS solution software does the work for you and how we can help you implement them, schedule a complimentary demonstration.